hcorry98/DrColeman/VSCode.md

 1. Go to `Source Control` on the left bar

-2. Click 'Sync Changes' to pull the changes from your online repository
+2. Click `Sync Changes` to pull the changes from your online repository